CruzanCaramele/Linux-Server-Configuration/README.md

 1]: https://de.wikipedia.org/wiki/Flask "Wikipedia entry to Flask"
-[2]: https://github.com/stueken/FSND-P3_Music-Catalog-Web-App "GitHub repository of an item catalog web app"
+[2]: https://github.com/stueken/FSND-P3_Music-GotRoom-Web-App "GitHub repository of an item GotRoom web app"
 [3]: https://www.udacity.com/account#!/development_environment "Instructions for SSH access to the instance"
 [4]: https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-an-ubuntu-14-04-vps "How To Add and Delete Users on an Ubuntu 14.04 VPS"
 [5]: http://askubuntu.com/questions/410244/a-command-to-list-all-users-and-how-to-add-delete-modify-users "How to list, add, delete and modify users"